cthonicasoftware/astrolabe-cli/README.md

 - Replace ad-hoc scripts with a single, consistent tool that engineers can trust.

 ### 2) End-to-end flow
-1. User/CI invokes `qa-agent capture …`
+1. User/CI invokes `astrolabe capture …`
 2. Agent connects to source (serial, TCP, file, or instrument plugin).
 3. Data is normalized into JSONL + manifest.
 4. Artifacts are stored locally with metadata.